Last updated on May 14th, 2019

 Depending on the type of investment and the types of job creation you want to focus on in your business plan, you will have to choose between several different EB-5 visas:

-- The I5 U.S. investor visa requires $500,000 in capital and the creation of 10 direct or indirect jobs
+- The I5 U.S. investor visa requires $500,000 in capital and the creation of 10 direct or indirect jobs.
+This is for Regional Center investments that focus on a targeted rural or high unemployment area.

 How to Apply for an Investor Visa